MEI-ASD-2023/project-phase-02-patch/README.md

 While this is the fourth year that Babel is being used in this course, and the current version has also been used to develop several research prototypes, the framework itself is still considered a prototype, and naturally some bugs can be found.
 Any problems that you encounter can be raised with the course professors.

 ### HyParView

 [HyParView](https://asc.di.fct.unl.pt/~jleitao/pdf/dsn07-leitao.pdf), developed in 2007, is a fault-tolerant overlay network.
 HyParView is based on two distinct partial views of the system that are maintained for different purposes and using different mechanisms.
 A small partial-view (active view) that is used to ensure communication and cooperation between nodes, that is managed using a reactive strategy, where the contents of these views are only changed in reaction to an external event, such as a node failing or joining the system (or indirect consequences of these events), these views rely on TCP as an unreliable fault detector.
 A second and larger view (passive view) is used for fault-tolerance, as a source of quick replacements on the active view when this view is not complete.
 The fact that HyParView maintains a highly stable active view (and hence the overlay denoted by these views is also stable) offers some possibility to improve the communication pattern of nodes disseminating information.

+### Cluster

+The technical specification of the cluster as well as the documentation on how to use it (including changing your group password and making reservations) is online at: \href{https://cluster.di.fct.unl.pt}{\url{https://cluster.di.fct.unl.pt}}.
+You should read the documentation carefully.
+Once you have received your credentials you should be able to use it freely.